Final Destination (film): Plot

-After watching a news report on the cause of the explosion, Alex concludes that Death is reclaiming the survivors according to the sequence of their intended demise on the plane.
-Nonetheless, he is too late to save Ms. Lewton whose house explodes after she is impaled by a falling kitchen knife.
+After watching a news report on the cause of the explosion, Alex concludes that Death is reclaiming the survivors in the order they would have died in the disaster.
+Nonetheless, he is too late to save Ms. Lewton, whose house explodes after a falling kitchen knife impales her.
 The remaining survivors reunite while driving through town as Alex explains the situation.
-Carter, who is next, is enraged over Terry's loss and stops his car on a train crossing, attempting to die on his own terms.
-While the others escape, he changes his mind at the last minute but his seatbelt jams.
-Alex manages to save him just before the car is smashed by an oncoming train that knocks a shrapnel from the wreckage into the air, decapitating Billy.
-Alex learns that because he intervened in Carter's death, it skipped to the next person afterwards.
-The next day, while hiding out in a fortified cabin, Alex recalls having changed seats with two classmates in his premonition and realizes that Clear is actually next.
-He rushes to her house to save her while being pursued by Weine and Schreck.
-Alex finds Clear who is trapped inside her car surrounded by loose electrical cables that ignite a gasoline leak around her.
-He grabs the cable, allowing her to escape from the car just before it explodes.
+Still skeptical of Alex's theory, Carter stops his car at a train crossing to prove he is wrong.
+Alex, Clear, and Billy manage to escape, but Carter, realizing his impending fate, is still trapped in his car.
+Alex manages to save him just before the car is smashed by an oncoming train that knocks a piece of shrapnel from the wreckage into the air, decapitating Billy.
+Alex deduces that because he intervened in Carter's death, it skipped to the next person in the sequence.

+While hiding in a fortified cabin the next day, Alex recalls never changing seats with two students to sit directly next to Tod and realizes that Clear is actually next.
+He rushes to her house to save her while Weine and Schreck pursue him.
+Alex finds Clear trapped inside her car, surrounded by loose electrical cables that ignite a gasoline leak around her.
+He grabs the cable, allowing her to escape the car just before it explodes.

-Six months later, Alex, Clear, and Carter travel to Paris to celebrate their survival.
-While discussing their ordeal, Alex reveals that Death never skipped him after he saved Clear.
-Fearing that their struggle is unfinished, Alex retreats when a bus hurls a parking signage towards a neon sign which descends towards him.
-Carter pushes Alex out of the way at the last second but the sign swings back down towards the former and kills him, leaving Death's plan to resume action.
+Six months later, Alex travels to Paris with Clear and Carter to celebrate their survival.
+While discussing their ordeal, Alex reveals that Death never skipped to him after he saved Clear.
+Fearing their struggle is unfinished, Alex retreats when a bus collision hurls a parking sign towards a neon sign that begins falling towards him.
+Carter pushes Alex out of the way at the last second, but the sign swings back towards Carter and kills him.

 Cast

-Several film characters are named after famous horror film directors, actors, and producers: Billy Hitchcock is named after Alfred Hitchcock, the Browning family and Tod Waggner are named after Tod Browning, Larry Murnau is a reference to Friedrich Wilhelm Murnau, Blake Dreyer to Carl Theodor Dreyer, Valerie Lewton to Val Lewton, Agent Schreck to Max Schreck, Terry Chaney to Lon Chaney, Christa Marsh recalls Fredric March, Agent Weine of Robert Wiene, and George Waggner is directly named after Universal Horror film producer George Waggner.
+Several film characters are named after famous horror film directors, actors, and producers: Billy Hitchcock is named after Alfred Hitchcock, the Browning family and Tod Waggner are named after Tod Browning, Larry Murnau is a reference to Friedrich Wilhelm Murnau, Blake Dreyer to Carl Theodor Dreyer, Valerie Lewton to Val Lewton, Agent Schreck to Max Schreck, Terry Chaney to Lon Chaney, Christa Marsh recalls Fredric March, Agent Weine of Robert Wiene and Todd and George Waggner are directly named after Universal Horror film producer George Waggner.